Invicti DAST (formerly Netsparker) vs Escape DAST: 2025 Comparison

 Conclusion

-While Invicti offers a solid DAST application security scanning, it falls short in several key areas such as comprehensive API discovery, detailed testing capabilities, tailored specifically to APIs, especially for GraphQL, and actionable remediation.
+While Invicti offers a solid DAST application security scanning, it falls short in several key areas, such as business logic testing capabilities, support for complex authentication, and developer-ready remediation.

-If you still have doubts, take a moment with our team and see directly during a demo what APIs your organization left exposed.
+If you still have doubts, take a moment to work with our team and see firsthand during a demo how Escape can replace your legacy DAST and help you secure your modern applications at scale.

-Schedule a time with our product expert to see for yourself how Escape DAST identifies even complex business logic vulnerabilities in your modern applications
+Schedule a personalized 30-min demo with our product expert to see for yourself how Escape DAST identifies even complex business logic vulnerabilities in your modern applications